 Our latest Cloud Adoption & Risk Report is here!
 It’s the first and most comprehensive report of its kind.
-What makes this report unique is that it is based on findings from actual usage data from over 23 million users worldwide.
-In this report, we explore the types of sensitive data in the cloud, how the data is shared, and how risky employee behavior can expose this data.Download Now
+What makes this report unique is that it is based on findings from actual usage data from over 30 million users worldwide.
+In this report, we identify the types of sensitive data stored in cloud services, how that data is shared within organizations and with outside partners, and how risky employee behavior can expose data.Download Now

 We analyzed cloud usage data from Skyhigh Cloud Access Security Broker for over 27 million users working at over 600 enterprises.
 These enterprises span all major industries worldwide.
 We compared usage in Q3 2015 with that in Q2 2016 to assess the growth of Office 365 over the past three quarters.Download Now

 Our latest EU cloud report is here.
 Relying on anonymized usage data from over 3 million users in Europe, this is the definitive cloud adoption and risk report on how European organisations use sanctioned and unsanctioned cloud services.Download Now